my-digital-life/config-files/README.md

 # config-files
-a few files a few scipys maybe
+a few files a few scipts maybe